 This episode is produced during a time of high stress in the United States.
 Along with the world-wide struggle with COVID 19, much of the west has been devastated by wildfires.
 People have lost their homes and some have lost their lives.
 Climate research has predicted more frequent and more servere weather events, including the drought that has intensified this unprecedented level of forest and grass fires.
 Powerful Hurricanes have ripped apart Southwest Louisiana, especially the city of Lake Charles.
 Others have caused destruction in Central America.
 Our current administration and many members of Congress refuse to believe the overwhelming science that predicts and explains the horrific events that have devastated so many lives.
 Some have died with the belief that the pandemic is only a hoax.

 Some hope has come in the form of the 2020 election of Joe Biden as president.
 Yet for the first time in U.S. history, the sitting president refuses to concede.
 Hence, the stress level has not reduced that much.
-There’s little that rational people can do to halt the belief of some in bizarre conspiracy theories, but at least we won’t have the preside believing and promoting them from the White House.
+There’s little that rational people can do to halt the belief of some in bizarre conspiracy theories, but at least we won’t have the president believing and promoting them from the White House.
 At least not after January 20, 2021.

 We just celebrated Thanksgiving – a holiday of great importance in the United States.
 This holiday is linked to Native Americans in a mythical way.
 For many indigenous people, every day is a day to give thanks.
-It way that way long before Europeans arrived, and it’s very much that way today.
+It was that way long before Europeans arrived, and it’s very much that way today.